 Topics from Euclidean geometry including motions and similarities, collinearity and concurrence theorems, compass and straightedge constructions; the classical non-Euclidean geometries; finite geometries are presented in this course.
 Prerequisite: MTH 240.

 Sets and mappings; groups, rings, fields, and integral domains; substructures and quotient structures; homomorphisms and isomorphisms; abelian and cyclic groups; symmetric and alternating groups; polynomial rings are topics of discussion in this course.
 Prerequisite: MTH 302.

-This course addresses permutations and combinations; generating functions; recurrence relations and difference equations; inclusion/exclusion principle; derangements; other counting techniques, including cycle indexing and Polya’s method of enumeration.
-Prerequisite: MTH 221.
+This course addresses permutations and combinations, generating functions, recurrence relations and difference equations, inclusion/exclusion principle, derangements, and other counting techniques, including cycle indexing and Polya’s method of enumeration.
+Prerequisite: MTH 221

 MTH 370-379: SELECTED TOPICS IN MATHEMATICS

 This is an introducory course to specialized areas of mathematics.
 The subject matter will vary from term to term.
 Prerequisite: junior mathematics standing

 MTH 405: HISTORY OF MATHEMATICS (F, Odd Years)

 This course is an in-depth historical development of arithmetic, algebra, geometry, trigonometry, and calculus in Western mathematics (Europe and Near East) from ancient times into the 1700s; highlights from the mathematical work of such figures as Hippocrates, Euclid, Archimedes, Heron, Diophantus, Fibonacci, Cardano, Napier, Descartes, Fermat, Newton, and Leibniz; non-Euclidean geometry (1800s); important contributions of Euler and Gauss; the advent of computers.
 Prerequisite: MTH 302.